 Judges and prosecutors hold the keys to alternative punishments for theft and burglary, especially for youths or first-time offenders.
 But a qualified defense attorney can unlock doors that might not be open to an inexperienced lawyer or the accused person who goes to court without representation.

 Attorney Chris Adams has practiced in criminal defense since 1992.
 He has helped many clients get charges dismissed because of weak evidence or rights violations.
 He is skilled at negotiating lesser punishments for those caught red-handed.
 And he has won cases at trial.

-If you are charged with theft, burglary or related crimes in the North Metro area of Atlanta, call Christopher T. Adams, P.C., for a free consultation today at 800-582-0304.
+If you are charged with theft, burglary or related crimes in the north metro area of Atlanta, call The Law Firm of Christopher T. Adams, P.C., for a free consultation today at 800-582-0304.

 Handling A Wide Array Of Property Crimes

-People don't understand how easy it is to go from a small-time offense to serious criminal charges.
+People don’t understand how easy it is to go from a small-time offense to serious criminal charges.
 For example, stealing a small electronic device or other merchandise becomes a felony if the items are worth $500 or more.
-Or in a group of teens if each steals something at the mall can all be charged with felony theft if the total exceeds $500.
+Or if each member of a group of teens steals something at the mall, they can all be charged with felony theft if the total exceeds $500.
 Burglary is also a felony in many cases, and you can be charged merely for entering a home, business or abandoned building — even if nothing is stolen.

 Shoplifting and theft defense attorney Chris Adams handles all levels of property crimes: